istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel/README.md

 **Option 2 of 3**.
 Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the Load Balancer and RHEL VM via Jump VM.

-   - [Add a new subnet](https://docs.microsoft.com/azure/virtual-network/virtual-network-manage-subnet#add-a-subnet) in the existing Virtual Network which contains the RHEL VMs.
+   - [Add a new subnet](https://docs.microsoft.com/azure/virtual-network/virtual-network-manage-subnet#add-a-subnet) in the existing Virtual Network which is associated with the RHEL VMs.

    - [Create a Windows Virtual Machine](https://docs.microsoft.com/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine) in Azure in the same Resource Group you deployed the template.
 Provide the required details and leave other configurations as default except for the Virtual Network and subnet.
-Make sure you select the existing Virtual Network in the Resource Group and select the subnet you just created in the step above.
+Make sure you select the existing Virtual Network associated with the deployed resources in the Resource Group and select the subnet you just created in the step above.
 This will be your Jump VM.

    - Access Jump VM Public IP - once the Jump VM is successfully deployed, go to the VM details page and copy the Public IP.
 Log into the Jump VM using this Public IP.